Specific research interests

 In 2012 I took up the role of Research Associate at the Sustainable Consumption Institute, where I worked on projects with Alan Warde, Dale Southerton and David Evans about food and eating, waste, and everyday practices in the context of social and environmental change.

 From 2014-2017 I was a Hallsworth Fellow in Political Economy in the Department of Sociology, looking at sharing, consumption and the environment.
 This has developed into new work which explores the political debates and struggles in the ‘sharing economy’ to better understand and characterise the consequences of the new economy/platform capitalism.
+Recent work on this topic has examined the phenomenon of corporate sponsored grassroots lobbying: how businesses such as Uber and Airbnb mobilise their users with tactics developed in civil society contexts.

 From January 2017 I have worked as a lecturer in Sociology.